What to know before you go to.... Medjugorje

 Taxi Service in Medjugorje:

 You should ask your bank for information about where you can use your card and what commissions are charged for withdrawing money.
 Note: You need a four-digit personal identification number, or PIN (six digits won't work), to use ATMs in Europe.
-If you have a six-digit code, you have to get a new one for your trip.
-Be sure to find out your daily withdrawal limit before you depart.
+If you have a six-digit code, you have to get a new code for your trip.
+Be sure to find out your daily withdrawal limit for a debit card before you depart.
 Also keep in mind that many banks impose a fee every time a card is used at a different bank's ATM, and that fee can be higher for international transactions (up to $5 or more) than for domestic ones.
-On top of this, the bank from which you withdraw cash may charge its own fee.
+The bank from which you withdraw cash may also charge its own fee.
 For international withdrawal fees, ask your bank before you go.
 You can also get cash advances on your credit card at an ATM.
 Credit card companies try to protect themselves from theft by limiting the funds someone can withdraw outside their home country, so call your credit card company before you leave home.
-And keep in mind that you'll pay interest from the moment of your withdrawal, even if you pay your monthly bills on time.

 Weights and Measures: